Shin splints is a general term used to describe exercise-induced pain in the front of the lower legs, or shins.

 You can avoid shin splints in the future by:

-- wearing running shoes that give the correct level of cushioning and support
+- wearing running shoes with the correct level of cushioning and support

 - using orthotics (supportive insoles) if you over-pronate or have flat feet (running shop staff or a podiatrist will be able to advise you further about this)